 VTT has developed a method that harnesses biosorbents, such as fungal and algae biomass, for the recovery of precious metals converted to a solution.
 In VTT tests, more than 80% of the gold in the solution adhered to the biomass, compared with only 10–20% of the harmful process chemicals.

 The uniqueness of the method lies in the structure of the biomass.
-Different filament structures can be formed, for example, into biological filters, which makes further industrial processing of precious metals easier.
+Different filament structures can be formed.
+So for example, into biological filters.
+In conclusion that which makes further industrial processing of precious metals easier.

 Gold also separates well in liquid-liquid extraction

-The project developed a method with high extraction capacity for gold recovery, using the newest environmentally-friendly extraction reagents.
-In VTT experiments, it was possible to recover more than 90% of the metal solution dissolved from a circuit board with the help of functional ionic liquid.
-The method facilitates extraction of desired components from impurities.
+The project developed a method with high extraction capacity for gold recovery.
+Most importantly using the newest environmentally-friendly extraction reagents.
+So VTT experiments were possible to recover more than 90% of the metal solution.
+That’s consequently all dissolved from a circuit board.
+All as a result with the help of functional ionic liquid.
+The method facilitates extraction of desired components.
+Therefore removing them from impurities.

 Recovering copper from circuit boards by flotation